Kerbal Space Program: Alpha

 Version 0.7.3 was the first public release of Kerbal Space Program, and was released on 24 June 2011.
 It was downloaded over 5,000 times.
 Compared to future versions of this game, 0.7.3 was quite rudimentary.
 There was no stability assist mode, Kerbin did not rotate and the Sun was simply a directional light source.
 There were no fuel flow mechanics, no control surfaces, and no other celestial bodies.
 Later versions added additional planets and moons, as well as the ability to load and save collections of parts, known as "subassemblies".
 Tutorials were also added at this stage.

 On 20 March 2013, Steam's early access program was started, with Kerbal Space Program being one of twelve games already accessible from its beginning.

 Version 0.24, titled First Contract and released on 17 July 2014, added the contracts and reputation system to the game's career mode; however, players were still able to play career mode without these features in the new science mode.
 The final alpha release, 0.25, extended career mode and reworked aircraft components.

 Beta

 Version 0.90, nicknamed Beta Than Ever, was released on 15 December 2014.
 This was the only beta update for Kerbal Space Program.
 Featuring an overhaul of the rocket creation editor, it introduced the ability to sort parts by several characteristics and to assign parts to custom categories.
 Players could now offset parts, including into space.
-Career mode featured building upgrades; only the creation of small rockets with low mass and a part count is initially supported, but the player can upgrade each of the facilities to increase size limitations or unlock other capabilities.
+Career mode featured building upgrades; only the creation of small rockets with low mass and part count is initially supported, but the player can upgrade each of the facilities to increase size limitations or unlock other capabilities.